sproy/mcp-alchemy/README.md

 # MCP Alchemy

-UNDER ACTIVE DEVELOPMENT.
-WORKS GREAT BUT WILL CHANGE :)

 MCP Alchemy is a Model Context Protocol (MCP) server that gives Claude direct access to your SQL databases.
 It allows Claude to explore database schemas, execute queries, and analyze large result sets through a clean, consistent interface.
 Supports any SQLAlchemy-compatible database including PostgreSQL, MySQL, MariaDB, and SQLite.

 For handling large result sets that exceed Claude's context window, MCP Alchemy integrates with [claude-local-files](https://github.com/runekaagaard/claude-local-files) to enable Claude to analyze complete datasets and generate reports or visualizations.